smoke billowing from a smokestack

 Resource Type: Activity

 Need a video or activity about how air pollution and heat can affect students and their communities?
-In this video, a student-athlete recounts her experience with extreme heat and air pollution.
+In this video, a student-athlete recounts her experience with extreme heat and polluted air.
 The accompanying worksheet (available in PDF and Google Sheets) allows students to measure and map out air pollution levels along freeways in Oakland, CA, providing an empirical complement to the video’s personal narrative.
-Students will apply their knowledge and think critically about the ways that local and national policies can have immediate impacts on communities.
+Students will apply their knowledge and think critically about the ways that local, national and Environmental Protection Agency (EPA) policies can have immediate impacts on communities.
 This video and worksheet could be implemented for virtual learning or for in-person group work, and the content could be tied into geography, science, civics, and social studies lessons.

 One Reason Why Coronavirus Hits Black People the Hardest